masonproffitt/uproot-tutorial/_episodes/02-files.md

 ~~~
 {: .output}

+# File contents

-Just like any other kind of directory, you can list the contents (of the file):
+Just like any other kind of directory, you can list the contents (of the file).
+The name of each item in the file is called a "key".

 ~~~
 file.keys()
 ~~~